-For the impatient: burn the file onto a CD and take it to Kinko's.
+For the impatient: copy it to a flash drive and take it to your local print/copy shop.
 They may even be able to download it off the Internet for you.

 For the patient: Your printer at home will only be able to print sections of the map unless you have a $5000 Linotronic Imagestter in your spare bedroom.
 I have had the map printed for as little as $4 at my local print/copy shop.
 It is very important to tell the print shop to print the map at 100% magnification -- do not scale the map.
 I will say it again -- do not scale.
 If you scale the map to, say, 90% magnification, you will lose some detail; the map will look fuzzy.
 Print shops typically ask how big you want the printout to be.
 The best answer is "whatever 100% magnification produces".